blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 </Note>

-This project is a cellular [energy savings](https://blues.com/energy-savings/) reference design that gives corporate operations teams a live view into the temperature, compressor runtime, and door behavior of every walk-in cooler in their fleet — without touching a single franchisee or operator's WiFi network.
+This project is a cellular [energy savings](https://blues.com/energy-savings/) reference design that gives corporate operations teams a live view into the temperature, compressor runtime, and door behavior of every walk-in cooler in their fleet, without touching a single franchisee or operator's WiFi network.

 ## 1. Project Overview